The Assembly of States Parties

 In 2010 the Danish firm schmidt hammer lassen was selected to design the new premises, as its design met all the ICC's criteria, including design quality, sustainability, functionality and cost.
 In October 2012 the tendering procedure for the general contractor was completed and the combination Visser & Smit Bouw and Boele & van Eesteren ("Courtys") was selected to realize the ICC permanent premises.

-The ICC has offices in several of the countries in which investigations are being conducted, though not currently in
+The ICC has offices in several of the countries in which investigations are being conducted.

 Those wishing to cooperate with the Court at these local offices, participate in proceedings, assist in Outreach activities, or otherwise engage with the Court in the field are welcome to contact the offices.